“Justice will dwell in the desert

 Sometimes we’re fooled into thinking there is condition to the New Covenant; that Christ didn’t utterly annihilate the curse of sin.
 It’s the devil’s trick.

 This verse from Isaiah is heralding a day where both justice and righteousness are co-existent and ever-present.
 And this is our day.
-Even though we’re apt at seeing all the violence and examples of lack of justice and righteousness the truth is it’s here alright.
+Even though we’re apt at seeing all the violence and examples of lack of justice and righteousness, the truth is it’s here alright.
 The entire world is bounded, now, by justice and righteousness whether we see it or not.
-And, then again, the fullness of that vision we hope for isn’t complete yet.
+And, then again, the fullness of that vision we hope for isn’t yet complete.

 Centrality of Justice and Righteousness to Peace

 Harmony cannot be known until there’s a general reliability of causation for the acts we see in life.